Isolating applications on a parallel network protects against attacks on sensitive data

-Enterprise networks have more nooks and crannies than ever before, which is why the legacy methods of network segmentation no longer are sufficient.
+Enterprise networks have more nooks and crannies than ever before, which is why the legacy methods of network segmentation no longer are sufficient for retail network security.
 The traditional monolithic network architecture is vulnerable to attacks that start in seemingly unimportant areas of the network before pivoting into parts containing sensitive data.
 When an attack occurs, the short-term loss of business, as well as long-term reputational damage, can be substantial.

-One of the best ways to boost retail network security at the WAN edge is to leverage a separate router to move a specific application — such as digital signage or customer WiFi — off the enterprise network and onto a completely separate Parallel Network dedicated to that application.
+One of the best ways to boost retail network security at the WAN edge is to leverage a separate router to move a specific application — such as digital signage or customer Wi-Fi — off the enterprise network and onto a separate air-gapped network dedicated to that application.

-According to Gartner, by 2020, 100 percent of large enterprises will need to report to their board of directors on cyber security and technology risk.
+According to Gartner, by 2020 100% of large enterprises will need to report to their board of directors on cyber security and technology risk.
 And between 2014 and 2015, there was a 38% jump in security incidents detected.
 Privacy Rights Clearinghouse also reports that retailers in the U.S. have lost a reported 300 million customer records to hackers.

 Traditionally, a company’s IT department might need eight or nine months to conduct a security review for a new application that the executives want to add to the enterprise network.
 However, as the speed of new technology development continues to increase, this kind of delay can be costly.
-A retailer interested in implementing digital signage, for example, can instead quickly set up a separate network using 4G LTE that doesn’t require access to or use of the primary enterprise network.
-New, innovative technologies can be deployed quickly and securely via Parallel Networks.
+A retailer interested in implementing digital signage, for example, can instead quickly set up a separate network using cellular broadband that doesn’t require access to or use of the primary enterprise network.
+New, innovative technologies can be deployed quickly and securely via air-gapped or parallel networks.

 Unauthorized users are essentially looking for any possible way into an enterprise network.
 It is important to recognize that, while attacks can be difficult to stop, businesses can still minimize access and the damage that would occur if an attack were to take place.